NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/nRFCloudLocationServices.rst

 nRF Cloud Location Services
 ###########################

-nRF Cloud Location Services are an essential component of any asset tracking solution and nRF Asset Tracker makes heavy use of them.
+nRF Cloud Location Services is an essential component of any asset tracking solution and nRF Asset Tracker uses these services frequently.

 Configuring the Service Key
 ***************************